CodeAffe/KidsTheseDays/readme.md

 # Kids these days

 Kids these days (KTD) is designed to allow for a better understanding of news articles.
-Many articles talk about `Millenials` and KTD aims to make these articles more clear.
+Many articles talk about `Millennials` and KTD aims to make these articles more clear.

 ## Getting Started